Naereen/web-sphinx/sublimetext.en.rst

 * `BracketHighlighter <https://packagecontrol.io/packages/BracketHighlighter>`_ improves how opening and closing parentheses, and opening and closing tags are colored (``(``, ``[``, ``{``, ``<`` etc).
 * `Buffer​Scroll <https://packagecontrol.io/packages/Buffer​Scroll>`_ is interesting because it allows to keep in mind absolutely all positional information (sliders panel, buffer etc. for each file and each window).
-* `Clickable URLs <https://packagecontrol.io/packages/Clickable%20URLs>`_ is simple but magical: to highlight the URLs (local or Internet) addresses, and open them with a keyboard shortcut.
+* `Clickable URLs <https://packagecontrol.io/packages/Clickable%20URLs>`_ is simple but great: to highlight the URLs (local or Internet) addresses, and open them with a keyboard shortcut.
-* `Dictionaries <https://packagecontrol.io/packages/Dictionaries>`_ a for multi-lingual spell-check  (English, French, ..).
+* `Dictionaries <https://packagecontrol.io/packages/Dictionaries>`_ a for multi-lingual spell-check (English, French, ...).
 * The small `GitGutter <https://packagecontrol.io/packages/GitGutter>`_  will help to visualize the difference of *each line* of *each file* regarding the last committed version for the *git* repository in which it is located (visually great to see the changes since the last *commit*).
 * `Language - French - Français <https://packagecontrol.io/packages/Language%20-%20French%20-%20Fran%C3%A7ais>`_ also adds various dictionaries for French.
 * `Predawn <https://packagecontrol.io/packages/Predawn>`_ is an improved interface, very dark to `help you protect your eyes <bin/yeux.sh>`_ !
 * `Status Bar Weather <https://packagecontrol.io/packages/Status%20Bar%20Weather>`_ adds unnecessary weather in the status bar at the bottom.
 Useless but fun.
 Yeah, your text editor can *tell you the weather!*
-* `Theme - Centurion <https://packagecontrol.io/packages/Theme%20-%20Centurion>`_ is my favorite theme, which brings a very refined but perfectly all smooth interface `suitable for optimum productivity <https://github.com/TristanDeleu>`_.
+* `Theme - Centurion <https://packagecontrol.io/packages/Theme%20-%20Centurion>`_ is my favorite theme, which brings a very refined but perfectly all smooth interface suitable for optimum productivity and is cool with your eyes.
+* The `Seti UI <https://packagecontrol.io/packages/Seti_UI>`_ theme is also great, mainly for the awesome icons it adds to the side-bar!

 Plugins that add great features: